ankitsri11/udacity-deploy-webserver-azure/README.md

 ### Introduction

 In this project we are deploying a Web Server in Azure using packer and terraform.
-We are also enforing Azure policy so that no resource is provisioned without tag.
+We are also enforcing Azure policy so that no resource is provisioned without tag.

 ### Prerequisites